Kid & Dog Proof Wood Flooring

 If you’re concerned about mixing hardwood flooring with your dog, or kids for that matter, your worries are a thing of the past.
 Introducing Dogwood® — our new, dog-proof wood floors featuring densified wood.
-Densified wood uses our revolutionary, patent-pending process that creates “densified wood,” a pure 100% natural wood floor that is incredibly resistant to scratches, gouges and dents – and pet nails and accidents.
+Densified wood uses our revolutionary, patent-pending process that creates hardened wood.
+The result is 100% real natural hardwood wood flooring that is incredibly resistant to scratches, gouges, and dents — and pet nails and accidents.

 Dogwood® densified wood flooring delivers water-resistant protection, protecting your hardwood floors from your dog’s occasional pet accident.
 So you get truly dog proof wood floors.

 Mold & Mildew Resistant

-Our new Cleantivity™ antimicrobial coating technology inhibits the growth of bacteria, mold and mildew.
+Our new Cleantivity™ antimicrobial coating technology inhibits the growth of bacteria, mold and mildew on your hardwood floors.

 Best of all, Dogwood® densified wood flooring is hardwood flooring made right here in the USA.